dmmar/gns3_api_cli_tool/README.md

    This script is useful because you do not need to open GNS3 GUI to communicate with server.

    P.S.
 Author is not an expert, he is learning how to code.
-Errors can be exist.
+Errors can exist.

    **Screenshots:**